Emmanuelle Schick Garcia

+Emmanuelle Schick Garcia is a French-born Spanish-Canadian documentary filmmaker, musician, model, and former competitive swimmer.
+Her best known films include Le Petite Morte (2003), a documentary about the French pornography industry, and The Idiot Cycle (2009), a film examining the role of chemical and pharmaceutical companies in causing and treating cancer.

+Early life and education

-Emmanuelle Schick Garcia was born in the south of France to a Spanish mother and a Canadian father.
-At the age of three her family moved to Vancouver, British Columbia, Canada where she grew up.
+Schick Garcia was born in Southern France to a Spanish mother and Canadian father.
+At the age of three, her family moved to Vancouver, British Columbia, where she grew up.
 Her father, Doug Schick, was a professional rugby player who represented Canada in international competitions.

-Emmanuelle was a seven time Spanish Junior Swim Champion.
+Schick Garcia was a Spanish Junior Swim Champion.
 She was a world ranked swimmer at the age of fifteen and represented Spain at the 8 Nations Cup (1992) in Sweden and the European Junior Swimming Championships (1992) in England.
 She competed in the finals at the 1992, 1996 and 2000 Spanish Olympic Trials for CN Ferca (Valencia), Real Canoe NC (Madrid) and Club Natacio Sabadell (Catalunya).
 In 1996, she was the Spanish Vice-Champion in the 200 IM and the bronze medalist in the 100 butterfly at the 1998 Spanish National Championships.

-At eighteen, she earned a swimming scholarship to University of California, Los Angeles where she received a B.A. in Art History.
-During her time at UCLA she was also a student-athlete activist and a journalist for the Daily Bruin.
+At eighteen, she earned a swimming scholarship to University of California, Los Angeles, where she received a B.A. in art history.
+During her time at UCLA, she was also a student-athlete, activist, and a journalist for the Daily Bruin.

 She was awarded "Outstanding UCLA Swimming Freshman" in 1996 and the UCLA swim team "Bruin Pride" award in 1998 and 1999.
 She was ranked sixth all-time in the 200 IM and eighth in the 400 IM on UCLA's all-time best times in 1996, and was the swim team co-captain in 1999.
-She was the swimmer featured in the 2000 TAG Heuer link watch advertisements which appeared in Vogue Magazine, Harper's Bazaar, Elle Magazine, among others.

-In 2000, after being discovered by a Sports Illustrated photographer, she was signed to Kazarian, Spencer and Associates Modelling Agency in Los Angeles.
-That year she was the featured swimmer in theTAG Heurer Watch Campaign, photographed by Richard Burbridge.